Introduction to Machine Learning: Point processes and random measures

 If $\mu$ is $\sig$-finite, then (by definition), it is a countable sum of finite measures $\mu_1, \mu_2, \ldots$.
 Then $\nu$ can be generated as the sum of independent $\nu_1, \nu_2, \ldots$, where $\nu_i$ is a Poisson process with intensity $\mu_i$.
 It can moreover be identified with the countable random set $ S = \bigcup_{i=1}^\infty S_i$, where $S_i$ is the random set associated with $\nu_i$.
 Note that, in this construction, one can always assume that the measures $\mu_1, \mu_2, \ldots$ are mutually singular (i.e., $\mu_i(B) > 0$ for some $i$ implies that $\mu_j(B) = 0$ for $j\neq i$).

-If we consider a Poisson process on $(0, +\infty) \times \CZ$, we can define weighted random measures.
+By considering Poisson processes on $(0, +\infty) \times \CZ$, one can define weighted random measures.
 Indeed, such a point process takes values in the collection of all sets of the form $\{(w_k, z_k), k\in I \}$ where $I$ is finite or countable.
 These subsets can be represented as the sum of weighted Dirac masses,

 To ensure that the points $(z_k, k\in I)$ generated by this process are all different, we need to assume that the intensity $\mu$ of this random process is such that $\mu((0, +\infty) \times \{z\}) = 0$ for all $z\in \CZ$.
 We will refer to $\xi$ as a weighted Poisson process.